Meet the Team

 Lauren Wilson- Graphic Designer, Production

-I am one of the newest members of the Clarence Valley family and aside from my dramatic increase in sugar intake, I am thoroughly enjoying it.
-I am quickly learning and getting to know the wonderful community that Yamba is rightfully known for.
+I have been a member of the team at the Clarence Valley Independent since 2021 and aside from my dramatic increase in sugar intake, I thoroughly enjoy it.
+I have quickly learned about the wonderful community that Yamba is rightfully known for.

-After an inconceivable year, I gave Melbourne the flick to finally move back home to Northern NSW.
+After a harrowing year, I gave Melbourne the flick to finally move back home to Northern NSW.
 On top of graduating RMIT with a degree in Social Science and Environment, I have recently completed a diploma in Graphic Design.

 “Giving is not about making a donation; it’s about making a difference.”